StoneSylent/simpleProjects/WebTest/Project WebApps/Project_2/README.md

 * Documentation: Jay Lorenz

 ## Contributions
-Please list who did what for each part of the project, and if anyone [pair programmed](http://en.wikipedia.org/wiki/Pair_programming) in this section.

 * Chaz Gordish - started modify_deck and wrote convert_to_string.
 Did testing for own modify_deck 				methods.
 * Brandon Stone - started deck and set_check_logic
 * Tim Mao - card_game and starting structures
 * Jincheng Liu - testing and fixes
 * Jay Lorenz - scoring and fixes

-## Testing
-Please put all testing materials (writeups code etc) in the `testing` dir.